-- If the camera is in the factory default state, you will be asked to create a user with administrator privileges before the camera will be operational.
-Use these credentials when logging in. - The default username for most cameras is administrator with no password.
+If the camera is in the factory default state, you will be asked to create a user with administrator privileges before the camera will be operational.
+Use these credentials when logging in.

 Note: Pelco recommends that you add a password after your first login.
 For more information, see Modifying Users and Passwords.